suncoast-devs/handbook/lessons/algorithms-intro/lecture.md

 # Replace comments with real code

-    - Replace each individual steps with code
+    - Replace each individual step with code

 ---